gatotbima1104/gatotbima1104/README.md

 Will bring my future all about **coding**

-If you intrest to me, you can check my [Linkedin](https://www.linkedin.com/in/gatot-bima/)this one.
+If you intrest to me, you can check my [Linkedin](https://www.linkedin.com/in/gatot-bima-7b08491aa/) this one.

 <p align="left">